 This light and refreshing Vietnamese Shrimp Salad is made with crisp cucumber, meaty shrimp, and tangy chili paste to emulate your favorite fresh rolls in a bowl!

-If you follow my blog, you probably know that I grew up having “Vietnamese Sunday Dinner” at Mr. Lee’s restaurant across town.
-Our family of five loved sharing the classic fresh rolls appetizer filled with savory meatballs or cooked shrimp.
-The crunchy veggies, bright herbs and tangy fish dipping sauce hits all of the right flavor notes.
+Do you follow my blog?
+If so, you probably know that I grew up having “Vietnamese Sunday Dinner” at Mr. Lee’s restaurant across town.
+To start our meals, my family of five loved sharing the classic fresh rolls appetizer filled with savory meatballs or cooked shrimp.
+When combined, the crunchy veggies, bright herbs, and tangy fish dipping sauce hit all the right flavor notes!

 Your fork is waiting.